xavierwoo/cGraph/README.md

 cGraph
 ========

-A directed simple graph api written in c.
+A directed simple sparse graph api written in c.

 The cGAlg.h and cGAlg.c defines the Dijkstra algorithm and the k shortest path algorithm.